PatrykChrabaszcz/ArtificialLifeSimulator/README.md

 There is a simple implementation of the brain, which is based on static predefined Artificial Network.
 There is also a simple implementation of the Mutator class, but it's quite random and needs an improvement.

+It's quite interesting to see the behaviour of the animals, as some of them can correctly sense food and move in a right direction while others got stuck on the border or move in a random way.
+Better implementation of the Mutator class could keep the "right" behaviours in the population and get rid of the "wrong" ones

 ![alt tag](https://github.com/PatrykChrabaszcz/ArtificialLifeSimulator/blob/master/Pictures/Window.jpg)

 One of the tasks was to achive modularity of different parts of the code, and use make use of design patterns